 12+ Over many years and many moves, I've cultivated and culled my book collection.
 Now have a manageable medium-sized library, books I haven't got around to reading and those I plan to read again ... one day!
 Somewhere along the way, I misplaced a favourite from the 1980s, a book I had always looked forward to re-reading, The Songlines by Bruce Chatwin.

 I first read The Songlines in the late 1980s.
 I was an Australian living in England, viewing my country's Bicentennial Celebrations from afar.
 But while I had set off from Australia as a "proud Aussie" backpacker, the debate and documentaries on the treatment of Indigenous people triggered by the celebration of "200 years of colonisation" left me feeling uncomfortable.
 It also made me want to know more.
 And so I read Chatwin's The Songlines and books by other non-Indigenous writers, like Fatal Shore by Robert Hughes, and Indigenous writers, My Place by Sally Morgan and When the Pelican Laughed by Alice Nannup.

 It may seem strange that it was Bruce Chatwin, an English writer, who introduced me to a foundation of Indigenous Australian culture, Songlines.
-But when I was in school in the 1970s very little was taught about Indigenous people, or "Aborigines".
+But back in the 1970s, schools taught very little about Indigenous people, or "Aborigines".
 We learned they had been in Australia for 20,000 years (now revised to over 60,000 years!) and were nomadic.
 When they weren't on "Walkabout", "Aborigines" sat under trees in parks and got drunk.
 A few became famous footballers and boxers, and one won Wimbledon.
 But none were ever our neighbours.

 Reading parts of Chatwin's The Songlines recalls the commonplace racism of the time.
 Descriptions of Indigenous people as "Blacks", "Abos", "Boongs" and "Coons", and the women as "Gins".
 And the reaction to "Land Rights people" who supported Indigenous claims over their traditional lands: "You're standing in the way of progress.
 You're helping [Aborigines] destroy white Australia."